John-R-Wallace-NOAA/JRWToolBox/README.md

      gitAFile("John-R-Wallace-NOAA/Length_Restricted_Catch_with_VAST/master/Run_Data_and_VAST_by_Species.R", 'script', File = 'Run_Data_and_VAST_by_Species.R')

- To download and put the function directly into an editor, edit gitEdit()'s path to your favorite editor, e.g.:
+ To download and put a function directly into an editor, copy and edit gitEdit()'s paths to a particular package and your favorite editor, e.g.:

       gitEdit(Table)

- downloads Table() and puts it into notepad++ for editing (if one of the two paths is correct).
+ downloads JRWToolBox::Table() and puts it into notepad++ for editing (if one of the two paths is correct).

 ========================================================================================